dheerajkarra/ML_Engineering/Mid_Project/README.md

 after performing EDA and training of the model.

-The dataset used is of Credit card Fraud Detection of size 150MB and can be downloaded from this link in kaggle website [link](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) The probability that a transaction is fraud using the features provided is obtained using this ML modelling.
+The dataset used is of Credit card Fraud Detection of size 150MB and can be downloaded from this [link](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) in kaggle website.
+The probability that a transaction is fraud using the features provided is obtained using this ML modelling exercise.

 This is a imbalanced classification problem in which the distribution of response variable is skewed in the sense that the number of frauds are very much less